 The distance between Hauz Qazi and Jama Masjid Road (where Chawri Bazar ends) is only about 700 metres, but you’ll probably want to explore a few lanes and side roads.
 You can expect to spend about 2 hours in Chawri Bazar, but it will depend on how fast and how deep you explore.

 There aren’t many toilets in this area.
-Some of the restaurants near Jama Masjid will have them, but I recommend you use the toilet at the Chawri Bazar metro station, gate 3 (at Hauz Qazi).
+Some of the restaurants near Jama Masjid, like Al-Gulzar, will have them, but I recommend you use the toilet at the Chawri Bazar metro station, gate 3 (at Hauz Qazi).
 The toilet is inside the paid area, but it’s reasonably clean.

 Chawri Bazar History